hoodieblanket/learningJourney/Material/Linux Debian/overTheWire.md

 `grep` is useful for searching documents for patterns.
 In combination of the options `-w # when searching for WHOLE words with no variations` or `-i # when searching regardless of case sensitivity`.

 **_"Find" Can Be Difficult to use_**\
 `find` is difficult if you don't know exactly what you are trying to find.
 For example using `find . -readable \! -executable -type f -size 1033c` the .(dot) will indicate to start searching from the current directory and any child directories. the *-readable \! -executable* just tells the terminal that the file is readable but not executable.
-Type specifies what type I am searching for (use *man find* pages to see all the options) and Size just specifies the size and the suffix specifies the category (i.e bytes)
+Type specifies what type I am searching for (use *man find* pages to see all the options) and Size just specifies the size and the suffix specifies the category (i.e bytes)\

+Using find we can narrow down our search to certain properties for example `find -user userName -group groupName -size 33c` will search the current directory for the above details.
+However if we want to *search the whole server* then we need to use `/` to augment `find / -user userName -group groupName -size 33c` to search whole server for our property restrictions.

 **_Single and Double dots (. or ..) when found with `ls -a` in directory_**\
 a *single dot* represents the current working directory, and *two dots* denote the parent (higher) directory.
 So using `cd .` will not perform anything as you are currently in that directory but `cd ..` will proceed to the parent directory even when you don't normally have access.
 For example `cd . (/home/hdy/documents)` and `cd .. (/home/hdy)`